 Paika Rebellion – Course of Events

 The Paikas, set ablaze a police station and also killed some officials of the East India Company during their march towards Khurda.
 The revolt enjoyed a great level of support from the Kings of Nayagarh, Kujang, Kanika, Village headmen, peasants and zamindars.
 The rebellion quickly spread to Purl, Pipli Cuttack and other parts of Odisha.
 Initially, the Paikas seemed to have gotten hold of the battle and saw some victory, but was suppressed by the British in just three months.
 Some Paikas however, fought guerilla warfare against the British yet the revolt was completely suppressed by 1819.
-Therefore, it lasted for a year and half before being ruthlessly suppressed by the British East India Company’s forces.
+Therefore, it lasted for a year and a half before being ruthlessly suppressed by the British East India Company’s forces.

 After successive defeats, the Paika leader, Bakshi Jagabandhu, surrendered to the British in 1825 and lived as a prisoner in Cuttack till his death in 1829.

 The result of the Pika Rebellion was disheartening as the rebels involved were awarded sentences of death, long-term imprisonment.

 A commission was appointed by the British officials to enquire into the rebellion.
 There were severe uprisings post this Paika rebellion initiated by people from Kandha & Koi region.
 The major issue that prevailed post the Paika rebellion was the revenue policy which didn’t undergo any change.

 The rebellion projected Lord Jagannath as the symbol of Odiya unity.
 Though this was a bloody rebellion prior to the famous Revolt of 1857 that challenged British Supremacy in India, it did not gain much popularity.
 On the event of the 200th anniversary of the rebellion, the descendants of families associated with the rebellion were recognized and felicitated by the Prime Minister.